PlantUMLBrowser.java

 }

-// Perform rendering OUTSIDE the synchronized block.
+// Perform rendering OUTSIDE the synchronized block so new requests

-// This allows new requests to be queued while we're rendering.
+// can be queued while we're rendering.

 }